128technology/docs/docs/intro_installation_aws.md

   > If the desired key pair is not listed click **Create a new key pair**, enter a name in the Key pair name field and click **Download Key Pair**.
 21. Check the acknowledgment check box and then click **Launch Instances**.
 22. On the _Launch Status_ page, click **View Instances**.
-23. Connect and assign this router/instance to your 128T conductor either using the GUI or PCLI. **Result**: The router installs automatically.
+23. Connect and assign this router/instance to your conductor either using the GUI or PCLI. **Result**: The router installs automatically.

-## Configure 128T Using AWS
+## Configure SSR Using AWS

-After  installing 128T using Amazon Web Services, you must then create and apply configuration elements.
+After installing SSR using Amazon Web Services, you must then create and apply configuration elements.
 During the configuration process you'll set up the following:

 - Route Tables
 - Internet Gateways